domenic/unhandled-rejections-browser-spec/README.md

 The `promise` attribute must return the value it was initialised to.
 When the object is created, this attribute must be initialised to null.
 It represents the promise which this notification is about.

 The `reason` attribute must return the value it was initialized to.
 When the object is created, this attribute must be initialised to null.
 It represents the rejection reason for the promise.

+## Notes

+- Implementations should use the handled/unhandled state of promise rejections (as defined in HTML) when determining what to log on the console.
+That is, intercepting an `unhandledrejection` event and calling `preventDefault()` should prevent the corresponding rejection from showing up in the developer console.